How to Delete Files on Mac? – Permanently Delete Trash!

 To delete files when your Mac’s disk is entire, do the following steps:

-• Boot up Mac in Safe Mode using SHIFT key during Mac startup
+• Boot up Mac in Safe Mode using the SHIFT key during Mac startup

 • Press “option+command+delete” to Bypass the Trash when you delete files